tcmj/tcmj-pug-enums/README.md

 # tcmj-pug-enums
 The tcmj pug enums project is a toolkit to create high quality java enum classes from several datasources like html pages or json data.
 A highlight of the project is our maven plugin which allows you to create a java enum class simply by configuration.
-Our killer-use-case is to have a actual version of all iso-3166 countries ready in the form of a java enum.

 <br/><br/>
 ***